Support the Haybarn Theatre Renovation Fund and help us match our $30,000 grant from the Vermont Arts Council. All proceeds will help fund:

 About the Haybarn Theatre Renovation Fund

-The Haybarn Theatre is the fulcrum for Goddard's arts initiatives and is central to its educational mission.
 The theatre currently accommodates 317 standing and 200 seated.
-This renovation will increase seating capacity to 274, and address all other significant needed improvements to the Haybarn, making it a state-of-the-art venue for decades to come, and allow Goddard to serve its community with diverse public events.
+The planned renovation will increase seating capacity to 274, and address all other significant needed improvements to the Haybarn, making it a state-of-the-art venue for decades to come, and allow Goddard to serve its community with diverse public events.
 The project will be supported by a wide range of public and private funders.
 We have already received the competitive Cultural Facilities grant from the Vermont Arts Council, in the largest amount available, $30,000.
-In addition, we have raised $7,750 from individuals, and have received a commitment for a benefit concert by Vermont musician Anaïs Mitchell.

 The Haybarn is in nearly constant use by members of the surrounding community, in part because Goddard's low-residency program allows its campus to be available for public use during much of the year.
 Local groups who regularly use the Haybarn include local schools, visual artists and performing groups such as Plainfield Little Theater, educational organizations including the Governor's Institutes, and more.